gmum/3d-point-clouds-autocomplete/README.md

         ```
      6) run `python3 util_scripts/generate_partial_dataset.py --config setting/config.json`

+2. PartNet

+    1) Please download it from [the official website](https://www.shapenet.org/download/parts)

-2. Completion3D
+3. Completion3D
     1) Please download it from [the official website](http://download.cs.stanford.edu/downloads/completion3d/dataset2019.zip)

-3. MissingShapeNet
+4. MissingShapeNet

-    //TODO provide link to our dataset
+    Download it from the [link](http://127.0.0.1) or generate by yourself:
     1) (if you haven't done it earlier) make a copy of the sample configs by executing

         `cp setting/config.json.sample setting/config.json`